ASRL-UCF/Manipulator/README.md

-# Manipulator Code Base for AR2
+# Manipulator ASRL

+This repo will host all working files being used in the Astrodynamics and Space Robotics Lab.

+The lab currently uses the AR2 designed by Chris Annin (https://github.com/Chris-Annin/AR2) for the manipulator used in the Rapid Orbital Motion Emulator (ROME) research project.

+Original, unedited files for AR2 are hosted on this repo for orginization purposes.
-All original code is based on Chris Annin's AR2 robotic manipulator project: https://github.com/Chris-Annin/AR2
+All original code based on Chris Annin's AR2 robotic manipulator project: https://github.com/Chris-Annin/AR2

-This repo will host modified code base for AR2 that will allow for trajectory planning for the end effector.
-Original, unedited files for AR2 will be hosted on this repo as well for orginization.
+Original, unedited files for Robotics Toolbox by Peter Corke are hosted on this repo for orginization purposes.
+Original code for the Robotics Toolbox can be found here: https://petercorke.com/wordpress/toolboxes/robotics-toolbox